HIboDahir29/Precipitation_Analysis/README.md

 When given the start only, calculate TMIN, TAVG, and TMAX for all dates greater than and equal to the start date.

-When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive
+When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.

+Hints

+You will need to join the station and measurement tables for some of the queries.

+Use Flask jsonify to convert your API data into a valid JSON response object.